shakacode/bootstrap-loader/examples/css-modules/README.md

 # Bootstrap 4
 npm run bs4:prod

-# Run no config
+# Note, there is no `no config` option as these examples do not use jQuery and the default config requires it.
-npm run bs:no-config
+# npm run bs:no-config

 # Run default configs